Updated November 1st 2019

 The UK encompasses Scotland and The Republic of Ireland and Northern Island, regions that haven’t been united in nearly 100 years.
 The current border situation in Ireland has been working well since Ireland joined the EU and renegotiation of a border plan is a huge sticking point for Brexit negotiators.
 There are also hundreds of thousands of workers currently working between the EU and UK who will find themselves in a spot of bother if no deal can be reached to ensure continuity of work and travel.

 Basically, there could be a big difference between what Brexit actually looks like depending on a Deal or No-Deal scenario.
 The New Prime Minister, Boris Johnson has vowed to leave the EU on Halloween ‘come what may’ which has resulted in more than a few jitters across the UK, EU and indeed the world.
+These concerns are slowly being squashed though, as the premise of another extension and a law that rules out a no-deal currently are currently at play.

 Effect on the AUD